sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 ---
 ## DNN Vulnerabilities

 Recent research has demonstrated that DNNs are surprisingly vulnerable to adversarial examples, where small modifications to input data can result in significant incorrect predictions<d-cite key="szegedy2014intriguing"></d-cite><d-cite key="goodfellow2015explaining"></d-cite>.
 This susceptibility arises from DNNs' inherent linearity in high-dimensional spaces and limited generalization.
 This vulnerability is especially concerning for traffic sign recognition systems, which rely exclusively on DNNs processing camera images without additional error correction sources.

 Many research efforts have been made on attacks targeting these systems, as they are particularly susceptible and easily exploited in real-world scenarios<d-cite key="pavlitska2023adversarial"></d-cite>.
 Early research into adversarial attacks on traffic sign recognition typically involved physical methods, such as affixing stickers to traffic signs<d-cite key="eykholt2018robust"></d-cite>, replacing signs with versions that included embedded perturbations<d-cite key="pavlitska2023adversarial"></d-cite>, or placing patches directly on camera lenses<d-cite key="zolfi2021translucent"></d-cite>.
 While these methods can be effective, they require manual effort and are often noticeable to drivers.

 To address these limitations, researchers have shifted their focus to direct attacks on DNN inputs.
 One of the first developed techniques is the Fast Gradient Sign Method (FGSM), which uses the gradients of the loss function relative to the input data to create perturbations that maximize the loss and result in misclassification<d-cite key="goodfellow2015explaining"></d-cite>.
 Subsequent developments include the Projected Gradient Descent (PGD) approach<d-cite key="madry2018towards"></d-cite>.
-Other significant adversarial algorithms are the Jacobian-based Saliency Map Attack (JSMA)<d-cite key="papernot2017practical"></d-cite>, Papernot's attack<d-cite key="papernot2016limitations"></d-cite>, and the Carlini and Wagner (C&W) attack<d-cite key="carlini2017towards"></d-cite>, all contributing to the evolving landscape of adversarial machine learning.
+Other significant adversarial algorithms are the Jacobian-based Saliency Map Attack (JSMA)<d-cite key="papernot2017practical"></d-cite>, Papernot's attack<d-cite key="papernot2016limitations"></d-cite>, and the Carlini and Wagner (C&W) attack<d-cite key="carlini2017towards"></d-cite>, all contributing to the evolving adversarial machine learning.

+{% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image1.jpg" class="img-fluid" %}

 Despite the proliferation of these attack methods, defense and mitigation strategies, particularly for traffic sign classification tasks, have received significantly less attention.
-The common approach to enhancing the robustness of DNNs is adversarial training, which involves incorporating adversarial attack samples into the training dataset<d-cite key="zhang2022adversarial"></d-cite>.
+The common approach to enhancing the robustness of DNNs is adversarial training, which incorporates adversarial attack samples into the training dataset<d-cite key="zhang2022adversarial"></d-cite>.
 Training a model with only one or a limited range of adversarial examples leaves it susceptible to other types of attacks, necessitating the inclusion of diverse adversarial examples during training.
 Consequently, this approach is not universal and can demand significant training effort.

-{% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image1.jpg" class="img-fluid" %}

 ## Multi-resolution training

-We propose a novel multi-resolution training approach to enhance DNN architectures by incorporating an additional CNN block prior to the main network.
+We propose a novel multi-resolution training approach by enhancing DNN architectures with integration of an additional CNN block prior to the main network.
 This block processes traffic sign images by first downsampling them to a lower resolution through decimation and then upsampling them back to the original resolution via interpolation.
 The block outputs either a 3-channel RGB image directly fed into the network or a 6-channel output obtained by concatenating the processed image with the original.
 The CNN block utilizes layers with filters designed using various downsampling techniques, such as low-pass and Gaussian filtering.
 This approach effectively reduces the impact of subtle, high-frequency adversarial perturbations while preserving the essential features of traffic signs, thereby improving the robustness of DNNs against adversarial attacks.

 {% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image2.jpg" class="img-fluid" %}

 ### Multi-resolution CNN block
-The multi-resolution process is implemented through a custom-designed CNN block, which includes a downsampling CNN layer with multiple filter options, followed by a standard bilinear interpolation layer for upsampling.
+The multi-resolution image process is implemented through a custom-designed CNN block, which includes a downsampling CNN layer with multiple filter options, followed by a standard bilinear interpolation layer for upsampling.

-The first option utilizes a simple 1D low-pass filter defined as $$h_\text{lp} = [\frac{1}{4}, \frac{1}{2}, \frac{1}{4}]$$, commonly used for its simplicity and effectiveness in smoothing operations, approximating a half-band low-pass filter.
+The **first option** utilizes a simple 1D low-pass filter defined as $$h_\text{lp} = [\frac{1}{4}, \frac{1}{2}, \frac{1}{4}]$$, commonly used for its simplicity and effectiveness in smoothing operations, approximating a half-band low-pass filter.
 The corresponding 2D filter used in the `LP_conv` layer is computed as:

 $$ h_\text{lp-2D}[n_\text{1}, n_\text{2}] = h_\text{lp} \cdot h_\text{lp}^T, $$